 The committee is conducting a survey of Franklin stakeholders (below) to gauge their preference among the six options, with a write-in choice available.
 The committee will meet again in April and will send recommendations to Superintendent Guadalupe Guerrero for his review.
 The final Board vote will be in June.

 Once the new name is determined, changes will be made to update items at the school that display the Quakers name.
 The district will have until June 30, 2020 to make those changes.

 The change was prompted by parents filing two complaints with the district over a three-year period.
 The Board passed a resolution at its May 14 meeting, directing the district to change Franklin’s mascot.
 The Board also passed a community engagement plan which has been in effect since January 2019, when the Mascot Identification Committee started a series of public meetings.

 The Franklin High School Mascot Identification Committee was formed by Principal Chris Frazier and PPS's Communications and Public Engagement staff.
 The committee is charged with engaging the Franklin community in generating ideas for the new identification and mascot for the school.
 Read the committee charter

-Thursday, Feb.
-21: The second meeting of the Franklin Mascot Identification Committee will be held at Franklin High School from 4 to 5:30 p.m.
-The public is invited to attend.
+Thursday, April 25: The Franklin Mascot Identification Committee will hold its final meeting, from 4 to 5:30 p.m.
+Public is welcome.